ORESoftware/r2g/README.md

 ```

 This command will then fail.
 That's expected. <br>
-To get your tests to pass, add this to X-main (your package's index file, whatever "main" in package.json points to):
+To get your test to pass, add this to X-main (your package's index file, whatever "main" in package.json points to):

 ```js
 exports.r2gSmokeTest = function(){  // this function can be async